The Wild Adventures of Blinky Bill

-The Wild Adventures of Blinky Bill is an Australian animated television series based on Dorothy Wall's books about Blinky Bill, and a sequel series to the 2015 film Blinky Bill the Movie.
+The Wild Adventures of Blinky Bill is an Australian animated television series based on the books by Dorothy Wall, and a sequel series to the 2015 film Blinky Bill the Movie.

 Plot

 Blinky Bill is back to bring his trademark mischief, mayhem, and humour to life.
 Along with his best mate and sidekick Jacko, Blinky takes on the role as defender of his outback home, Greenpatch.